 ”This is a big departure from the mission of the university,” Lincoln says.

-Hansen responds: “To set up an institute with no criticism from outside would be silly to us.
-Newsweek), partly because of several television series championing his market-knows-best ideology, and partly as a result of his enormous appeal to conservatives.
+Hansen responds: ”To set up an institute with no criticism from outside would be silly to us.
+That’s not our ambition.”
+Friedman, who died in 2006, was one of very few economists to become a household name, partly from writing in popular publications (such as Newsweek), partly because of several television series championing his market-knows-best ideology, and partly as a result of his enormous appeal to conservatives.

 In postwar America, Friedman’s market fundamentalism was regarded as lunatic-fringe stuff until Vietnam overspending, the collapse of the gold standard in 1971, stagflation and the oil crises.
 The problems seemed at least as much political in nature as economic.